westlife15/toxic_comment_guard/README.md

 Classes: 6 overlapping toxicity labels.

+Model Architecture :
-Model ArchitectureWe moved beyond standard transfer learning by engineering a custom classification head:
+We moved beyond standard transfer learning by engineering a custom classification head:
 Base: RoBERTa-base (12-layer Transformer).
 Head: MultiSampleDropout - The [CLS] token is passed through 5 separate dropout masks, and the results are averaged.
 This acts as a "mini-ensemble" within a single forward pass, significantly improving generalization on unseen test data.
 Optimization: Trained with Focal Loss ($\gamma=2.0$) to focus learning on hard-to-classify examples.